 This could jumpstart your word-of-mouth marketing and attract clients right away.

-You need to determine if you want to do interstate hauling as well as local hauling.
-You’ll also need to decide if you want to haul just multiple loads for dealers or if you want to ship individual cars for consumers.
+You need to determine whether you want to do interstate hauling or local hauling.
+You’ll also need to decide whether you want to haul just multiple loads for dealers or ship individual cars for consumers.

 Car hauling prices range from $300 to $700 per car, but these prices could be higher for long-distance hauls or more expensive cars.
-When you’re working by yourself, after fuel and maintenance, your profit margin should be around 75%.
+When you’re working by yourself, your profit margin should be around 75% after fuel and maintenance.

-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price point.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price point.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 When choosing a commercial space, you may want to follow these rules of thumb: